Skip to main content

 Caught Between Worlds

-Despite his Germanic surname, Fernando Buschmann was not actually German.
-He was Brazilian by birth, with a German father and a Danish mother, but he was educated in both Austria and Switzerland.
-After leaving school, he embarked on a career in the aviation industry.
-When this failed to take off, Buschmann decided to return to Brazil to explore other opportunities.
-In 1912, Buschmann established an import-export firm with fellow businessman Marcelino Bello; this time with more success.
+Despite his German surname, Fernando Buschmann was not actually German.
+He had been born in Brazil to a German father and a Danish mother.
+He had then been educated in Austria and Switzerland.
+After leaving school he began a career in the aviation industry.
+When this proved unsuccessful, Buschmann decided to return to Brazil to find other career opportunities.
+In 1912 he set up an import-export firm with another Brazillian businessman Marcelino Bello.

-Under the name Buschmann and Bello, their company imported food from Germany and England and exported Brazilian potatoes and bananas.
-The following year, business was good enough for the pair to open a office in Hamburg and Fernando regularly moved between Brazil and Europe to expand their trading interests.
+Under the name Buschmann and Bello their company imported food from Germany and England and exported Brazilian potatoes and bananas.
+In 1913 business was successful enough for them to open a branch in Hamburg.
+Fernando regularly travelled between Brazil and Europe to expand the company’s business interests.

 A yellowing paper document with black typewriter text and a red stamped word, 'secret', across the top.